ButchBytes-sec/ButchBytes-sec/Cybersecurity Labs/SOC Lab 1.md

 ---
 <h3>Blocking Attacks</h3>

-So in previously, we learned that we can craft our own detection rules to identify the moment a threat unfolds on our Windows system, but wouldn’t it be great if we could block the threat rather than just generate an alert?<br>
+Previously, we learned that we can craft our own detection rules to identify the moment a threat unfolds on our Windows system, but wouldn’t it be great if we could block the threat rather than just generate an alert?<br>

 Now let me first say, it’s critical that anytime you are writing a blocking rule that you properly baseline the environment for false positives else you could possibly cause some real problems in your environment.
 Baselining is another skillset any SOC analyst must master, and it can take time and diligence to do it right.
 Generally what this looks like is crafting an alert-only detection rule, letting it run for days or weeks, tuning it to eliminate all false positives, and then deploying the blocking version of that rule.<br>